Unlocking agricultural potential through bundled services? Experimental evidence from a digital platform in Ghana

 Sampling

 Our sample consists of smallholder farmers who either previously collaborated with the platform or became new clients in 2024, prior to the start of the trial.
-We included only those farmers who have cultivated soybeans in the past or plan to start cultivating soybeans in 2024.
+We included only those communities that had reported to WamiAgro that they would be farming soybeans in 2024.
 The platform selected 17 communities based on these eligibility criteria.
 Each community comprises between one and 14 farmer groups, and a random subset of farmers was selected from each group.

-Due to the planting phase already commencing in five communities in the Northern region before the baseline survey could be conducted, these communities were replaced with five others in the North East region, ensuring an equivalent number of farmers per group.
+Due to the planting phase already commencing in five communities in the Northern region before the baseline survey could be conducted in June, these communities were replaced with five others in the North East region, ensuring an equivalent number of farmers per group.
 In total, 1,363 farmers were surveyed for the baseline.

 Randomization procedure